Welcome to Depot!

 We built Depot based on our experience with Docker as both application and platform engineers, primarily as the tool we wanted to use ourselves — a fast container builder service that supported all

-Building the Docker image is slow in CI — common CI providers often do not have native support for Docker build cache, instead requiring cache to be saved to and loaded from tarballs, which can be quite slow.
-CI providers typically offer limited resources, causing overall build time to be long.
+Building the Docker image is slow in CI — common CI providers often do not have native support for Docker build cache, instead requiring cache to be saved to and loaded from tarballs, which can be extremely slow.
+In addition, CI providers typically offer limited resources, causing overall build time to be long.

 For an example of what "slow" could mean, in many of our projects, we have seen a 2-3 times build-time speedup by switching to Depot.
 Docker builds that use optimized

-Dockerfiles can regularly achieve even greater speedups, some projects have reduced their build time from 12 minutes to only 1 minute. 🚀
+Dockerfiles can regularly achieve even greater speedups; some projects have reduced their build time from over 2 hours to just a few minutes. 🚀

 docker build with